Chapter 40 BWV 127 Herr Jesu Christ, wahr’ Mensch und Gott

 Following which, the expected reprise of the ritornello does not eventuate.
 It seems that Bach planned to end the movement with the ambivalence of major/minor ringing in our ears.
 Christ’s agonies and our sins resonate; but the final F major chord, blazoned by the full choir and orchestra, is hopeful if not overtly triumphant.

 The second movement is a simple secco recitative for tenor.
 At first sight it may seem surprising that Bach appeared to ignore the powerful images, dread, the sweat of death, a silent tongue and breaking heart.
 These are all precursors to the sought-after moment when Jesus meets us and accompanies us to our place of rest.
 Bach depicts none of these images overtly and the reason may well be related to his precise and unfailing sense of musical architecture.
 This recitative separates two very different but equally intense movements.
-Bach's sense of drama may well have led him to avoid too much focused concentration within a short time span.
+Bach’s innate sense of balance may well have led him to avoid too much focused concentration upon drama within a short time span.
 The recitative gives us a moment of welcome respite before the extreme intensity of the soprano aria.

 Nevertheless, at the end he maintains the subtle ambiguity of F minor and major which characterized the last bars of the fantasia.
-Perhaps this mirrors the contrast expressed in the last two lines of text----the path will be difficult but the final reward shall be one of rest and repose.
+Perhaps this mirrors the contrast expressed in the last two lines of text—-the path will be difficult but the final reward shall be one of rest and repose.

 The soprano aria plunges us into a new world of tragic passion.
-It is longer than the first two movements combined and its intensity is unflagging----my soul shall rest with Jesus when I am covered with earth----let the tolling of death summon soon because I am ready for it.
+It is longer than the first two movements combined and its intensity is unflagging—-my soul shall rest with Jesus when I am covered with earth—-let the tolling of death summon soon because I am ready for it.

 The languorous oboe melody suffuses us with the feeling of the grave, and the repeated notes from the chorale in the recorders become an endless ticking of the clock, measuring the ebbing away of life.
 The pizzicato bass line provides a similar inexorable tread towards inevitable death.
 Long melodic notes in the oboe and voice clash dissonantly with the bass, a practice established as early as the very first bar.
 The ultimate message is one of hope and fulfilment but the journey remains, nevertheless, difficult and demanding.